Timeline for Intern/Residency Applications

 Deadline for submission of student and program Rank Order Lists to San Francisco Match for Ophthalmology.
 NO RANK ORDER LISTS OR AGREEMENTS CAN BE ACCEPTED AFTER THIS DATE.

-San Francisco Match results for Ophthalmology is released to institutions.
-The institutions must contact applicants.
+San Francisco Match results for Ophthalmology are available for students.
+Results are released to institutions on January 12.

 Deadline for submission of student and program Rank Order Lists to NMS for osteopathic match.
 NO RANK ORDER LISTS OR AGREEMENTS CAN BE ACCEPTED AFTER THIS DATE.